A Day in the Life of a Day Trader

 The life of a day trader may seem exciting, but it is a life lived on the edge.
 In a way that is partially true, as unexpected events or trading results can occur on any given day.
 The reality though is that most days are quite ordinary, nothing much exciting happens.
 Ignore the sales pitches and "glamour" image.
 Here's what day trading is really like, so you can see for yourself if it is right for you.

 Depending on your time zone, day trading may be a very early endeavor or allow you to sleep in.

-For the U.S. stock and futures markets, the hour before and the first hour or two of the trading day typically offer the best opportunities.
+For the U.S. stock and futures markets, the hour before and the first hour or two of the day typically offer the best trading opportunities.
 If you live in Eastern time, that means you should be at your computer, ready to trade by 8:30 AM, or 9:20 (10 minutes before the official open) if trading stocks just during regular market hours.

 If day trading forex you have more choices, although typically the above time is good for day trading forex as well.
 U.S. companies and banks are opening for business, and London is still open for business.
 Therefore, this couple of hours is usually one of the most volatile and highly liquid of the day

-Working from home as a day trader you can do what you want; no one is around to tell you different.
+Working from home as a day trader you can do what you want; no one is around to tell you differently.
 Discipline is up to you.
 Get up at least an hour before you start trading.
 Eat breakfast and mentally prepare yourself for the day.